Does My Home Insurance Policy Cover AirBnB/Short-Term Rentals?

 What Happens If I Don't Get a Short-Term Vacation Rental Insurance Policy?

 That won't end well.
 The underwriting of your policy assumes how you will use your home.
 If you violate that intended use of your standard home insurance policy, then you risk having your full coverage voided.
-And if something happens (a fire, storm, etc.), you could be left paying for all the damages out of pocket.

 Doesn't Airbnb Provide Insurance Coverage?